 Jakarta’s old town area only has a handful of public restrooms and they are not clean.
 Visitors better use restrooms at the nearby minimarkets or inside the museums.
 The guides can speak English and sometimes French or Dutch, and friendly too.

-The guides, commonly available in the museums.
+The guides, are commonly available in museums.
 But they are insightful and know a lot about the old town area.
-Cafés and restaurants are on the edges of Fatahillah Square so they are easy to be found.
+Cafés and restaurants are in the center and corner of Fatahillah Square so they are easy to spot.